 Before I used this Think Tank bag, I kept all my chargers and cables in a Ziplock bag, and it worked.
 It was an economical choice but not an ergonomic solution.
-The square box design of Think Tank bag holds the same amount and it’s a lot easier to pack.
+The square box design of the Think Tank bag holds the same amount, and it’s a lot easier to pack.

 Please pin to share!

 11 thoughts on “The Best Gifts for Photography Lovers”

 Wonderful list!
 Thanks for sharing!

 Thanks for the great ideas.
 Xmas is over but Valentine’s Day is around the corner.

 Hi John – So glad you liked the post.
 Yep.
 V-D is around the corner, and I actually plan to add to this post for specifically V-D ideas.